Swan/Penguin/CONTRIBUTE.md

 * Variables are `snakeCased`
 * Functions are `snakeCased`
 * Files with general functions grouped together must be prefixed with a _. `Example _commands.js`
-* When adding new commands or handlers, make sure you add it to the [addGuild](https://github.com/Swan/Penguin/blob/master/handlers/_guild.js#L10) function following the same convetion in the [Guild Model](https://github.com/Swan/Penguin/blob/master/models/guild.js#L3).
+* When adding new commands or handlers, make sure you add it to the [addGuild](https://github.com/Swan/Penguin/blob/master/handlers/_guild.js#L10) function following the same convention in the [Guild Model](https://github.com/Swan/Penguin/blob/master/models/guild.js#L3).